We begin, I suggest, by getting clear in our minds the kind of relationship that exists between Creator and creatures:

 To get a better handle on how to imagine double agency, consider God’s presence to his creation.
 If I fill up a basket with apples and oranges, the more apples I put into the basket the less room there is for the orange; the more oranges I put into the basket, the less room there is for the apples.
-It’s as if the two fruits are competing for space.
-Finite material objects compete for space in which to exist.
+It’s as if the two fruits—and indeed all finite material objects—are battling for space in which to exist.
 If a car runs into another car, something has to give.
-If you move into the space I am presently occupying, I am evicted and forced to move.
+If you move into the area I am presently occupying, I am evicted and forced to move.
 I do not know how this works with subatomic particles, but the above examples make the point.
-But as Herbert McCabe points out, this is not so with the transcendent God.
+But as Herbert McCabe points out, this is not so with the divine Creator.
 God does not take up space:

 We can say that God is everywhere, that there is no such thing as a place where he is not, for wherever there is anything God is there holding it in being.
 God is not, of course, himself spatial.
 He has no size or position or shape.
 But we can nevertheless say that he is present everywhere.
 Clearly is not alongside his creatures.
 We do not say that the more apples there are in the basket the less room there is for God.
 The apples do not have to shift over to make room for God.
 The presence of God does not leave less room for the apples.
 On the contrary, it is because of the presence of God that the apples are there at all.
 We can say, ‘There is nothing here except an apple’, just because God is there too.
 The apple is not moved to one side by God.
 It is where it is because of God.
 (Faith Within Reason, p.
 74)

 The divine omnipresence is made possible by God’s transcendence of creation, by his radical difference from every finite object that he brings into existence and creatively sustains by his will and energies.

 And as it is with God’s presence with his creatures, so it is with his causal operations: